Federal COVID aid to pay off SC DOT's debt, potentially pave way for I-526 widening

 "We had a surge in this state of people buying cars — a lot of cars," Hall told the board.

-While that still left a $40 million gap over the last year due to declining gas tax revenue, the agency made cuts internally to cover that without needing to cut or delay any road or bridge project, Hall said.
+While that still left a $40 million gap over the past year due to declining gas tax revenue, the agency made cuts internally to cover that without needing to cut or delay any road or bridge projects, Hall said.

-That allows the DOT to "leverage the unanticipated, one-time (federal) money into long-term gain," she said.
+That allowed DOT to "leverage the unanticipated, one-time (federal) money into long-term gain," she said.

-Of the $166 million allocated to South Carolina, the DOT can keep $149.4 million, while $16.6 million is split between the state's six largest local transportation agencies.
+Of the $166 million allocated to South Carolina, DOT can keep $149.4 million, while $16.6 million is split among the state's six largest local transportation agencies.

 Those in the Charleston and Columbia areas get the biggest chunks, at $4.9 million each.
 It's up to those local agencies how to spend their allotment, but DOT officials are urging them to use it to pay down their own debt.